 Chemotherapy for bladder cancer

-Doctors give chemo in cycles, with each round of treatment followed by a rest period to allow the body time to recover.
+Many chemo drugs can be used to treat bladder cancer.
+The drugs may be used alone or combined with other drugs, based on why they’re being used.
+Doctors give chemo in cycles, with each round of treatment followed by a rest period to give the body time to recover.
 Each chemo cycle typically lasts for a few weeks.

 While chemo for bladder cancer can be hard to endure, especially for older patients who have other medical problems, older age itself doesn’t mean that you can’t get chemo.